devilWithin/e-commerce-task/README.md

 ### Widgets:
 - Used to handle all the widgets that are used in the project like custom text field, custom button.
+- Also i have the mind set of creating generic classes to be used in many parts of the project like
+- custom_radio_list_tile.dart, custom_checkbox_drop_down, custom_drop_down_menu.

 ### Injection Container: